 Danny is a Junior from Memphis, TN.
 He is majoring in Philosophy and Political Science, with minors in Business and History.
-On campus, he writes for the Voices section of the Vanderbilt Hustler and is Treasurer for Vanderbilt College Republicans.
+On campus, he writes for the Voices section of the Vanderbilt Hustler and is Vice President for both Vanderbilt College Republicans as well as for his fraternity, KA.
 Danny is interested in attending law school, and is passionate about the philosophical and ethical questions that surround politics and the law.

 Many millennials seem to share the misconception that all religion is simply a set of rules one must follow in order to appease a powerful overlord or face punishment for a lapse in morality — and thus fail to see the value in following an organized religion.
 In any event, I contend that some kind of metaphysical instruction for life might benefit students at Vanderbilt.
 Recognizing the benefits of religion for personal well-being and opportunities for community improvement, the introduction of at least one class concerning religion into the required curriculum would encourage deep thinking and give some kind of perspective to students’ lives at Vanderbilt.